uccser/cs-field-guide/csfieldguide/chapters/content/en/artificial-intelligence/sections/chatterbots-and-the-turing-test.md

 Try having a conversation with another chatterbot --- Alice.
 Note that she knows you as "judge".
-You might work out why she calls you this once you have read the sections on the Turing Test below!
+You might work out why she calls you this once you have read the sections on the Turing test below!

 [Click here for the Alice chatterbot at pandorabots.com](http://www.pandorabots.com/pandora/talk?botid=f5d922d97e345aa1)